1961 Worcester by-election

-The 1961 Worcester by-election was a by-election held for the British House of Commons constituency of Worcester on 16 March 1961.
+The 1961 Worcester by-election was a by-election held for the House of Commons constituency of Worcester on 16 March 1961.
 It was won by the Conservative Party candidate Peter Walker.

 Candidates

 The local Liberals selected 40-year-old journalist Robert Glenton as their candidate.
 He was an international rally driver, and a motoring correspondent for the Sunday Express.
 Born in June 1920 and educated at Scarborough College, he had previously stood as Liberal candidate for Hitchin at the 1959 general election.